BINAR-Learning/demo-repository/README.md

 - **Project Coverage**: 90% minimum overall project coverage
 - **Patch Coverage**: 80% minimum for new code in PRs (more realistic)
-- **PR Blocking**: Pull requests cannot be merged if patch coverage < 80%
+- **Strict PR Blocking**: Pull requests cannot be merged if:
+  - Overall project coverage drops below 90%
+  - New code coverage is below 80%
+  - Coverage drops more than 1% from base branch
+  - Any coverage regression is detected
-- **Coverage Drop Alerts**: Automatic alerts when coverage drops by 1% or more
+- **Coverage Regression Detection**: Automatic blocking when coverage drops by 1% or more
+- **Base Branch Comparison**: Compares against main/master branch to prevent regression
 - **Smart Exclusions**: Test files, configs, and documentation are excluded from coverage
 - **Guaranteed Comments**: Every PR gets detailed Codecov comments and notifications